Freddi-kru/Rivermetrics-plugin---processing/README.md

 The models are located in the **project's _"models"_ folder**.
 They have a _**.model3**_ extension.
-After copying the models files to the `.../user/processing/models` folder, you will need to restart the software and the tools will be listed in the Processing panel.
+After copying the models files to the `.../user/processing/models` folder, you will need to restart the software and the tools will be listed in the Processing Toolbox.

-### Adding using the Processing button
+### Adding using the Processing Toolbox button
 Alternatively, the models can be added one by one to the Processing Toolbox using the button at the top left.

 ![processing toolbox button](other/images/pulsante_processing.jpg)